sirtoobii/raspi-alarm/Readme.md

 Yet another Raspberry PI alarm system.
 It monitors an area using a passive infrared sensor and if motion is detected, the camara captures 4 pictures which are then sent to a configurable Telegram group or user.
 Moreover, the system's main functions are controlled using a Telegram bot.
+In order to further bring down the number of _ghosts_ (aka false positives), SSIM is used to measure the similarity of the captured images and notification is inhibited if not meeting the configurable threshold value.

 ![overview.png](img/overview.png)